oserr/fs-vm/vagrant/news/README.md

 ### Launch and connect to the virtual machine

-Using a terminal, change working directory to the `vagrant` directory containing the VM configuration file, i.e., directory containing Vagrantfile, launch the VM and then connect to it:
+Using a terminal, change working directory to the `vagrant` directory containing the VM configuration file, i.e., directory containing `Vagrantfile`, launch the VM and then connect to it:

 ```bash